jackdawjackdaw/poly-spintergrate/README.md

     ToExportForm[thing_] :=  thing /.  {Subscript[J, i_, j_] -> Subscript[J, (i - 1)*3 + j]}   /. {Subscript[J, i_] -> J[[i]]}

-Due to my inability to hold the evaluation of J[[i]] properly it's not possible to start the J arrays from zero
+Due to my inability to hold the evaluation of J[[i]] properly it's not possible to start the J arrays from zero.
+Currently the C routines that pass J vectors around are all of length 13 and indexed from 1.

-Here is an example of splicing in the 54 equations of motion
+Here is an example of splicing in the 54 equations of motion (in mathematica do)

     fileName = "/path/to/this/project/src/dynamics-eom-54.mc";
     Splice[fileName];